psidnell/ofexport/DOCUMENTATION.md

                 Task: Purge junk

 #### Include Filters

+For example: "-t=pig" - any task with "pig" in it's text.

 When an include filter matches an item then it (and it's descendants, and all items to the root) will appear in the report.
 All other items will be eliminated.